-No neighborhoods in Antioch are identified as "Highest Resource" or "High Resource" areas by Statecommissioned research, while 89.6 percent of residents live in areas identified by this research as "Low Resource" or "High Segregation and Poverty" areas.
+No neighborhoods in Antioch are identified as "Highest Resource" or "High Resource" areas by State-commissioned research, while 89.6 percent of residents live in areas identified by this research as "Low Resource" or "High Segregation and Poverty" areas.
 These neighborhood designations are based on a range of indicators, including education, poverty, proximity to jobs and economic opportunities, low pollution levels, and other factors.
 According to research from The University of California, Berkeley, 31.3 percent of households in Antioch live in neighborhoods that are susceptible to or experiencing displacement, and 19.2 percent live in areas at risk of or undergoing gentrification.
-6.8 percent of households in Antioch live in neighborhoods where low-income households are likely excluded due to prohibitive housing costs.
-There are various ways to address displacement including ensuring new housing at all income levels is built.
+In Antioch, 6.8 percent of households in Antioch live are in neighborhoods where low-income households are likely excluded due to prohibitive housing costs.
+Displacement can be addressed by There are various ways to address displacement including ensuring building new housing at all income levels is built.